James Madison Dukes: Baseball

 The JMU baseball team's head coach is Marlin Ikenberry.
 Founded in 1970, the JMU baseball team played at Long Field at Mauck Stadium through the end of the 2009 season.
 In 2010 they opened play at Eagle Field at Veterans Memorial Park, the school's new baseball and softball complex.
-The "Diamond Dukes," as the team is known, have compiled a 1092-670-8 all-time record and have made the NCAA tournament nine times, most recently in 2011.
+The "Diamond Dukes," as the team is known, have compiled a 1092-670-8 all-time record and have made the NCAA tournament eight times, most recently in 2024.
 Billy Sample is JMU's most famous baseball alumnus, who played in 862 career major league games with the Texas Rangers, New York Yankees, and Atlanta Braves.

 In the 2006 season, JMU had the top-two home run hitters in Division I. One of them, Kellen Kulbacki, placed in the top five in all three of the triple crown categories.
 Kulbacki received the 2006 National Player of the Year award as a sophomore.
 In 2008, the Dukes won their first CAA Championship defeating Towson University qualifying the team for the 2008 NCAA Division I baseball tournament hosted by North Carolina State University in Raleigh, North Carolina.
 The Dukes also won the CAA Championship in 2011 defeating Old Dominion University qualifying the team for the 2011 NCAA Division I baseball tournament.

 Men's basketball

 The men's basketball team at JMU was founded in 1945.
 On March 25, 2008, it was announced that Matt Brady, former head coach of Marist College, had accepted the position of Head Men's Basketball Coach.
 Brady replaced Dean Keener who resigned after four years as head coach.
 Prior to Dean Keener, Lou Campanelli and Charles "Lefty" Driesell enjoyed long and successful tenures in the position.
 The men moved to the new Atlantic Union Bank Center (capacity 8,500) in fall 2020 after a 28-season tenure in the James Madison University Convocation Center (capacity 6,426).
 The Dukes have appeared in the NCAA tournament five times, most recently in the 2013 tournament.
 Their combined record is 4–5.

 They've also been selected to compete in the NIT five times, most recently at the end of the 1993 season.
-At the end of the 2008–09 season, the Dukes were selected for the inaugural CollegeInsider.com Postseason Tournament.
+At the end of the 2008–09 season, the Dukes were selected for the inaugural CollegeInsider.com Postseason tournament.
 JMU made the semifinals before losing to CAA conference rival and eventual CIT champion Old Dominion Monarchs.
 The men's basketball team has compiled an all-time record of 567–432.
 On March 12, 2013, the Dukes defeated Northeastern University to win the CAA tournament, earning an automatic bid into the NCAA tournament.
 This is the first appearance in the tournament since 1994 and only the second time in school history they have won the CAA.